iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 **Cosmos fundamentally believes that it's impossible to get everyone to agree on a single set of rules.
 And this is already evident in the real world where you see multiple forks of Bitcoin and Ethereum being created because of philosophical and political disagreement over how the blockchain should work.**

 **Therefore, Cosmos tries to enable interoperability among Zones, even if they have different governance policies.
-This aims to give its users the ultimate freedom and potential for permissionless experimentation.**
+This aims to give its users and developers the ultimate freedom and potential for permissionless experimentation.**

 # Thanks for taking the trip through the Cosmos (network) with me!

 Woah, you made it this far?
 That's incredible — this is the end.
 Congratulations!
 And thanks for sticking with me through this journey of Cosmos.

 If you've read all the way up to here, it's safe to say that Cosmos has intrigued you.
 And rightly so!
 Or maybe you skipped some sections?
-Let's put your knowledge of Cosmos to the test!
+Let's put your knowledge of Cosmos to the test 😉

 # It's pop quiz time